-- 1. East main doors will be unlocked by 7:45 a.m. each day for student arrival. - 2.
-All other doors remain locked throughout the school day. - 3.
+- 1. The school doors will be locked throughout the school day, except during student drop-off in the morning.
+Doors should never be propped open. - 2.
+Parents and visitors should enter through the main entrance doors, using the intercom located to the right of the doors. - 3.
 The school premises are monitored by both video and audio surveillance in most classrooms and video surveillance in common areas.

-Safety on grounds
+Safety on Grounds